 Applicants must submit an electronic application by October 15th of the year prior to the grant year.
 Notification of awards will be made by February 15th of the grant year.

-Please read the cover letter and instructions (pdf) before sending the SFE Application.
+Please read the cover letter and instructions (pdf) and double-check before sending the SFE Grant Application.

 Once your project has been judged favorably and awarded a SFE grant, you will be expected to complete a progress report by February 15th of the year following the grant award.
 To download a copy of the report, click here SFE Progress Report.